Zen and the Art of Motorcycle Maintenance

 Zen and the Art of Motorcycle Maintenance: An Inquiry into Values is a book by Robert M. Pirsig first published in 1974.
-It is a work of fictionalized autobiography, becoming an instant bestseller.
+A work of fictionalized autobiography, it became an instant bestseller.
 It is the first of Pirsig's texts in which he discusses his concept of Quality.

 The title is an apparent play on the title of the 1948 book Zen in the Art of Archery by Eugen Herrigel.
 In its introduction, Pirsig explains that, despite its title, "it should in no way be associated with that great body of factual information relating to orthodox Zen Buddhist practice.
 It's not very factual on motorcycles, either."

 Pirsig received 121 rejections before an editor finally accepted the book for publication—and he did so thinking it would never generate a profit.
 It ended up selling 50,000 copies in the first three months and more than 5 million since.

 Structure

 The book is a fictionalized autobiography of a 17-day journey that Pirsig made with his Honda CB77 motorcycle from Minnesota to Northern California along with his son Chris in 1968.
 The story of this journey is recounted in a first-person narrative, although the author is not identified.
 Father and son are also accompanied, for the first nine days of the journey, by close friends John and Sylvia Sutherland, with whom they part ways in Montana.

 The journey is punctuated by numerous philosophical discussions, referred to as Chautauquas by the author, on topics including epistemology, the history of philosophy, and the philosophy of science.

 Many of these discussions are accompanied by information concerning the narrator's own past self, who is referred to in the third person as Phaedrus (after Plato's dialogue).
 Phaedrus, a teacher of creative and technical writing at Montana State College, became engrossed in the question of what defines good writing, and what in general defines good, or "Quality", which he understands similar to Tao.
 Phaedrus's philosophical investigations eventually caused him to become insane, and he was subjected to electroconvulsive therapy, which permanently changed his personality.

 Towards the end of the book, Phaedrus's strong and unorthodox personality, presented as dangerous to the narrator, becomes more apparent and the narrator is reconciled with his past.